basho/basho_docs/content/riak/kv/2.1.4/learn/dynamo.md

 consistency and high data availability cannot be achieved simultaneously [2, 11].
 As such systems and applications need to be aware which properties can be achieved under which conditions.

->**Riak's Design Considerations**
+>**Riak KV's Design Considerations**
 >
->Availability under any circumstances was something we stressed when designing Riak, too.
+>Availability under any circumstances was something we stressed when designing Riak KV, too.
 Most databases didn't enable developers to do this in a simple way so we set out to change this.

 For systems prone to server and network failures, availability can be increased by using optimistic replication techniques, where changes are allowed to propagate to replicas in the background, and